-This is a phase II, open label, single arm study assessing the safety and efficacy of AZD9291 (80 mg, orally, once daily) in patients with a confirmed diagnosis of Epidermal Growth Factor Receptor (EGFR) mutation positive and T790M mutation positive (hereafter referred to as EGFRm+ and T790M+) NSCLC (Stage IIIB-IV), who have progressed following prior therapy with an approved Epidermal Growth Factor Receptor Tyrosine Kinase Inhibitor (EGFR-TKI) agent.
+This is a phase II, open label, single arm study assessing the safety and efficacy of AZD9291 (80 mg, orally, once daily) in Asia Pacific patients with a confirmed diagnosis of Epidermal Growth Factor Receptor (EGFR) activating mutation positive (ie, G719X, exon 19 deletion, L858R, L861Q) and T790M mutation positive (hereafter referred to as EGFRm+ and T790M+) un-resectable, locally advanced or metastatic NSCLC (Stage IIIB-IV), who have progressed on or after first line Epidermal Growth Factor Receptor Tyrosine Kinase Inhibitor (EGFR-TKI) treatment or a line of EGFR-TKI and a line of platinum containing doublet chemotherapy

 In order to enrol approximately 175 patients it is expected that approximately 440 patients will be screened.
-Patient enrolment will consist of 2 cohorts:
+The 150 patients from China will compose 2 cohorts:

-- Approximately 50 patients with T790M+ NSCLC who have progressed following 1st line EGFR-TKI treatment but who have not received further treatment. - Approximately 125 patients with T790M+ NSCLC who have progressed following prior therapy with an EGFR-TKI and a platinum-based doublet chemotherapy.
+- Approximately 50 patients with EGFRm+ and T790M+ locally advanced or metastatic NSCLC who have progressed following 1st line EGFR-TKI treatment but who have not received further treatment. - Approximately 100 patients with EGFRm+ and T790M+ locally advanced or metastatic NSCLC who have progressed following prior therapies with an EGFR-TKI and a platinum-based doublet chemotherapy, regardless the sequence of therapy.
 Patients may have also received additional lines of treatment.